kanishk07/Thrombosis-Research/README.md

 # Thrombosis-Research (Repo. under contruction)

 The repository briefly describes the publication I co-authored under Dr. Anass Bouchnita at University of Texas at El Paso where we utilised Deep learning and Machine Learning oriented thrombosis classification research.

+My main contribution towards the research involved running machine learning and deep learning algorithms for the purpose of testing the accuracy of the data we had.
+My work involved performing binary classification to classify the patients into ones who have clotting and the others that do not have clotting based on the feature ‘clot size’ in our dataset, which was computationally generated.

 ## Introduction
 A blood clot forms in blood veins as a result of the complex process of blood coagulation, which involves biochemical reactions, blood flow, and injured wall.